 You can also determine working capital using the current ratio, which is current assets / current liabilities.
 For the current balance, your goal is to be at or above your industry’s average.
 However, an extraordinarily high current ratio can indicate that you are managing your assets irresponsibly.

 Improving your working capital is essential to ensure your daily operations are running smoothly.
 Whether you want to apply for a performance bond or short-term cover debt, having positive working capital is crucial.
 Here are some tips to increase your company’s working capital.

 - Increase accounts receivable.
 Give customers the motivation to pay on time by offering incentives.

 - Capitalize on tax incentives.
 Redirect money towards capital funds by taking advantage of tax incentives.

 - Avoid back stocking.
 Avoid having extraneous inventory by using just-in-time stocking methods.

 - Get loans on working capital.
-Take out loans if necessary to fund your short-term operational needs if necessary.
+Take out loans if necessary to fund your short-term operational needs.

 - Cut unnecessary expenses.
-Determine any unnecessary expenses your company has incurred and cut them for the time being.
+Determine any unnecessary costs your company has incurred and cut them for the time being.

 Current assets are tangible and intangible goods a company owns that can be turned into cash.
 This includes checking and savings accounts, accounts receivable, inventory, bonds, mutual funds, and stocks.